alphagov/govuk-prototype-kit/docs/documentation/updating-the-kit.md

 9. Copy the `app/assets/sass/components` from the unzipped folder to your prototype.

-10. Open the `app/assets/sass/application.scss` from the unzipped folder in the unzipped folder.
+10. Open the `app/assets/sass/application.scss` file in the unzipped folder.

 10. Copy everything down to `// Add extra styles here`, then paste it above `// Add extra styles here` in the `app/assets/sass/application.scss` file in your prototype.

 11. Check the [latest Prototype Kit release note](https://github.com/alphagov/govuk-prototype-kit/releases/latest) and follow any guidance on updating your prototype.

-    If your prototype has not been updated for a long time, you should also follow any guidance in release notes between the version you're updating from and the latest version.
-You can find out the version you're updating from in the `VERSION.txt` file in your prototype folder.
+    If your prototype has not been updated for a long time, you should also follow any guidance in [release notes](https://github.com/alphagov/govuk-prototype-kit/releases) between the version you're updating from and the latest version.
+You can find out the version you're updating from in the `VERSION.txt` file in your backup folder.

 12. In your [terminal](https://govuk-prototype-kit.herokuapp.com/docs/install/requirements.md#terminal), `cd` to your prototype folder.